 The Indonesian archipelago is an outstanding example of how these elements come together.
-The dance of Silat becomes the mnemonic pegboard for martial art applications.
+The silat dance becomes the mnemonic pegboard for martial art applications.
 The rhythm and choreographed movement become mnemonic learning devices.

 The dance’s cultural aspect enables the practice of martial arts hidden in plain sight.
-This strategy helped to preserve Silat and Kun Tau.
+This strategy helped to preserve their arts for hundreds of years.
 Indonesia has a history of occupation by the Dutch from the 1800s.
 Then the Japanese during World War II.
 During these times, people could not keep weapons or practice martial arts.
 However, they performed their dances for the occupiers.

 Thank you for reading this article.
 We hope it provides some food for thought.
 You can find more mind-opening topics on our blog.

 We welcome your opinion, so don’t hesitate to comment or email us.
 Also, please take a few minutes to learn about our mission at the “about” tab.
 If you have questions about spiritual exploration, then click on the frequently asked questions tab FAQ.

 If spiritual exploration is of interest, check out the virtual learning sessions link.
 It mirrors the curriculum in our face-to-face workshops.
 Our blended learning process is at the core of our mission.
 This process enables people to learn several techniques simultaneously, aligning with the Hero’s Journey (1).
 It’s the term Joseph Campbell uses to describe the universal pattern of consciousness development.